SeanTangney/cul/README.md

 - An admin can delete any blog post.
 - An admin can attach links to blog posts using the rich text editor to advertise products to the user.

+#### Custom 404/500:

+- The custom 404/500 ppage is accessible by adding /test onto the url

 <hr>

 ## Testing Toasts